epfl-ada/ada-2024-project-semex24/README.md

 2. **Are specific movie genres consistently more popular in certain seasons?**
    - **Objective**: Determine if and how seasonal trends influence genre popularity, possibly aligning with cultural events like Halloween or the holiday season.
    - **Hypothesis**: Some genres align with specific times of year—e.g., horror in October, blockbusters in summer, and family movies in December—reflecting audience expectations across seasons.

-3. **How do seasonal trends and historical events impact box office revenues?**
-   - **Objective**: Assess whether the timing of a movie’s release impacts its financial success, especially concerning seasonal or historical influences.
-   - **Hypothesis**: Movies released during peak seasons (e.g., summer or winter holidays) likely perform better, while those released post-crisis may benefit from a recovering audience.

 4. **What are the most common genres during periods of socio-political upheaval?**
    - **Objective**: Analyze how movie production and genre popularity change in response to socio-political events.